Belated Income Tax Return Filing for AY 2024–2025

 Provided by Details provided in the form

-Income tax department (It is available in TRACES portal that may be accessible after logging on to income tax e-Filing portal or Internet banking) · Tax deducted/collected at source
+Income tax department (It is available in TRACES portal and may be accessible after logging on to income tax e-filing portal or Internet banking) · Tax deducted/collected at source

 · Advance tax/self-assessment tax paid